Breast Cancer Treatment in Australia

 Chemotherapy:

-Chemotherapy, mate, it’s like using these powerful drugs to wipe out those pesky cancer cells all over the place.
-They usually throw it in after surgery to make sure any leftover cancer bits are history and lower the chances of it making a comeback.
-And sometimes, they just kick off with chemo as the main gig to tackle certain types of breast cancer.
+Chemotherapy, mate, it’s like using these powerful drugs to wipe out those pesky cells causing trouble.
+They usually throw it in after surgery to make sure any leftover bits are history and lower the chances of it making a comeback.
+And sometimes, they just kick off with chemo as the main treatment to tackle certain types of breast issues.

 Chemotherapy RegimenCost (AUD)